Department of Consumer and Design Sciences

 Pursuit of an advanced degree offers opportunities for specialization and increased career options.
 CADS offers graduate level degree opportunities at both the Master's and Ph.D. level.
 Click here to learn more about these graduate degree opportunities or contact the CADS office for information about other available advanced degree options.

-Beginning fall semester 2017, a professional fee of $1,000 per semester will be assessed for all undergraduate students enrolled in the Interior Design and Pre-Interior Design Programs (INDS and INDX).
-This fee will increase to $2,000 per semester beginning fall semester 2018.
+A professional fee of $2,000 per semester is assessed for all undergraduate students enrolled in the Interior Design and Pre-Interior Design Programs (INDS and INDX).
 After the 2018-19 academic year, any fee increase will be tied to tuition.

 Click here for additional details.